Lake County Maintenance Lawyer

 How long can you expect to pay or receive maintenance?
 It depends, based on a number of factors.
 One element to be considered is the length of the marriage; others are the ages, health, and financial prospects of the spouses.
 In the typical Colorado divorce, Colorado divorce attorneys will initially seek maintenance payments for a period one-half the length of the marriage.
 The final number of maintenance payments is determined by agreement, or if both parties cannot reach an agreement, by order of the court.

 If you are involved in a divorce or alimony dispute – or expect to be – speak at once with an experienced Colorado divorce attorney.
 Colorado divorce and family law attorney Lindsey Parlin offers free initial consultations at her Leadville law offices and offsite as well.
 Evening and weekend appointments are available on request.
-Ms. Parlin represents clients in Eagle, Lake, Park, Summit, and Chafee counties.
+Ms. Parlin represents clients in El Paso, Lake, Park, Summit, and Chafee counties.
 Our law office focuses on a number of practice areas in family law including child custody and parenting visitation rights, child support, property division, and spousal maintenance issues.
 Take the action you need to take now – please fill out the information form on the contact page of this site or call the law offices of Attorney Lindsey Parlin at 719-310-3703 to schedule a consultation.
 Don’t waste any time when it comes to reaching a maintenance settlement–contact Parlin Law P.C. law firm today.